seth586/guides/OpenWRT/upnp_natpmp.md

 ### So how can we securely use upnp or NAT-PMP?

 If we can control what IP addresses can use upnp/NAT-PMP, we can minimize the vulnerability surface.
-After all, we are running on the presumption that our funds are safe in our bitcoin jail!

 So log in to your router, and see if your router's upnp or NAT-PMP implementation has an `access control list` to limit what client IP addresses can request a port mapping and what port ranges can be opened.
 If it doesn't, then disable upnp/NAT-PMP!